(CNN) — We know the earliest people in recorded history were fascinated with space, and that continues into our modern era.

 Most of the 1.5 million tourists that pass through this region stop to photograph the landscape in the day, she says.
 Few visit at night despite the starry show of Milky Way, star clusters, nebulae and meteors.
 On a clear night, you can see the Milky Way's closest neighbor 2.5 million light years away, the Andromeda Galaxy.

-Kerry is home to fewer than 4,000 residents and its top stargazing spots are easily accessible by car.
-St. Finian's Bay is at the core of the reserve, offering one of the best night sky views without any tinge of light pollution.
+The Kerry reserve is home to fewer than 4,000 residents and its top stargazing spots are easily accessible by car.
+St. Finian's Bay is at the core of the site, offering one of the best night sky views without any tinge of light pollution.

 Designated December 2013